Ojibwa Airpark

-The Ojibwa Airpark (FAA LID: D11) is a privately owned, public use airport located 3 miles northwest of Weidman, Michigan.
+The Ojibwa Airpark (FAA LID: D11) is a privately owned, public use airport located 3 miles northwest of Weidman, Michigan, United States.
 The airpark sits on 25 acres at an elevation of 959 feet.

 Though it does not have a chapter, the airport regularly plays host to events sponsored by the Experimental Aircraft Association (EAA).
 The airport hosts events such as annual fly-ins and pancake breakfasts.

 Facilities and aircraft

 The airpark has one runway, designated as runway 5/23.
 It measures 3600 x 125 ft (1097 x 38 ft) and is made of turf.
 For the 12-month period ending December 31, 2019, the airport had 504 aircraft operations, an average of 42 per month.
 It was all general aviation.
-For the same time period, 5 aircraft are based at the airpark, all single-engine airplanes.
+For the same time period, 5 aircraft were based at the airpark, all single-engine airplanes.

-The pilot does not have a fixed-base operator, and no fuel is publicly available.
+The airport does not have a fixed-base operator, and no fuel is publicly available.